Heidi Klum: From Munich To American Supermodel

 She also reminds me of what a commercial model should look like with: long legs, a tall kind of face, and long like feet and toes.

-This is what a role-model of a model should look like; she especially, portrays this well in her video.
+This is what a role-model of a model should look like; she especially, portrays this well in her videos.

 Additionally, she walks in the foot steps of her founding models Cindy, and Naomi with good heights and forms.
 It is excellent how you described her childhood – being raised in Germany, the beginning of her modeling career, and her parents occupations.